Col-E/recaf-site/src/dev/arch/cdi.md

 ## Context before jumping into CDI

 If you are unfamiliar with dependency injection (DI) and DI frameworks, watch this video.
-It covers example cases where using DI makes sense, and how DI frameworks are used.
-While the series the video belongs to is for Dagger, the ideas apply globally to all DI frameworks.
+Its a great explainer of *"why?"* you would want to use DI by going over an example project.
+There is no mention of specific frameworks as its mainly going over the concepts behind DI.

-<iframe class="yt" src="https://www.youtube-nocookie.com/embed/ZZ_qek0hGkM?si=QN6ysYmO1xovzNHJ" title="Video with examples covering 'what is DI?' and 'when to use DI?'" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/J1f5b4vcxCQ?si=9ZWWvjUMi_f_tVt8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## What is CDI though?